-The much awaited reopening of the Albert Kahn museum and garden is scheduled for April 2nd, after six years of work.
+After six years of work, the Albert Kahn museum and garden reopened in 2022 to much fanfare and celebration.
 What better way to welcome the springtime than with a promenade through this charming garden?
 Laid out beside the philanthropist’s last home, it harmoniously blends different garden styles and forest ambiances.
 The new museum does a beautiful job of illustrating the contributions of Albert Kahn and his activism for peace — providing visitors with a better understanding of this discreet and generous man.
 If you have the opportunity to visit during the week, it’s less crowded.

 The Citroën park is back to life following restoration work on some of its fountains.
 The spring season highlights the fine plantsmanship of Gilles Clement and his revolutionary gardening principles demonstrated in the “Garden in Motion.”